enigmaticlogic/ML_algorithms/MWCG_Project/README.md

   After feature extraction and generation is complete, a random forest, gradient boosted decision tree, and CNN model are used for regression to predict the B-factors of each atom.
 The leave one out method is used, where all atoms in a single protein are predicted using all atoms from the other 363 proteins.
 Subsets of the full dataset containing small, medium, and large proteins were also predicted, as well as predictions on only the alpha carbon atoms.
 The pearson correlation coefficient was used to measure accuracy, and was reported both for each protein but also averaged across the full dataset and subsets.

   Due to the size of the dataset and the fact that the leave one out method was used, this project involved employing tricks such as using subsets of the data to tune the model and splitting the data into ~10 groups for cross validation instead of performing the full leave one out prediction process.
 Once the models were tuned and working properly, the methods in the paper were employed.
-I also used pickle to save outputs of the feature exctraction and prediction modules, so that I could separate the workflow into more manageable pieces.
+I also used pickle to save outputs of the feature extraction and prediction modules, so that I could separate the workflow into more manageable pieces.

 </details>